Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 This inputs file is then used to resubmit the failed tasks.
 If there are more than 340, split the inputs into chunks (as per step 19) and run a separate PBS job per chunk.

-Edit the PBS directives 'round' and 'lstorage'.
 The .sh script from step 19 is executed by this PBS run script, so if it has been moved/deleted, please restore it.
 If there are fewer than 340 inputs, the walltime may be reduced commensurately.
 Then run:

 ```{bash gdbi check run}